ibm-cloud-docs/containers/cs_users.md

 <dt><a href="#platform">{{site.data.keyword.cloud_notm}} IAM platform and service roles</a></dt>
 <dd>{{site.data.keyword.containerlong_notm}} uses {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) platform and service roles to grant users access to the cluster.
 <ul><li>**Platform**: Platform roles determine the actions that users can perform on cluster infrastructure by using the {{site.data.keyword.containerlong_notm}} API, console, and CLI (`ibmcloud ks`).
 Platform roles do not grant access to the Kubernetes API.
 You can set the policies for these roles by resource group, region, or cluster instance.
 Although platform roles authorize you to perform infrastructure actions on the cluster, they do not grant access to the IBM Cloud infrastructure resources.
 Access to the IBM Cloud infrastructure resources is determined by the [API key that is set for the region](#api_key).
 Example actions that are permitted by platform roles are creating or removing clusters, binding services to a cluster, managing networking and storage resources, or adding extra worker nodes.<br><br>If you assign only platform roles to users, they cannot interact with Kubernetes resources within the cluster.
 They can, however, still perform the `ibmcloud ks cluster-config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config).
 Then, you can authorize the users to perform select Kubernetes actions by using [custom RBAC policies](/docs/containers?topic=containers-users#role-binding).
 You might do this if your organization currently uses custom RBAC policies to control Kubernetes access and plans to continue using custom RBAC instead of service roles.</li>
 <li>**Service**: Service roles grant corresponding Kubernetes RBAC policies that a user is given within a cluster.
-As such, service roles grant access to the Kubernetes API, dashboard, and CLI (`kubectl`).
+As such, service roles grant access to the Kubernetes API, dashboard, and CLI (`{[kubectl]}`).
 You can scope the policy for service roles by resource group, region, or cluster instance.
 Further, you can also scope service roles to Kubernetes namespaces that are in all, individual, or region-wide clusters.
 When you scope a service role to a namespace, you cannot apply the policy to a resource group or assign a platform role at the same time.
 Example actions that are permitted by service roles are creating app deployments, adding namespaces, or setting up configmaps.<br><br>If you assign only service roles to users, they cannot view or interact with any {{site.data.keyword.containerlong_notm}} resources.
 For the users to access the cluster and use the cluster's Kubernetes resources, you must give users the cluster name and ID so that they can perform the `ibmcloud ks cluster-config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli).
 If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, give the users the platform **Viewer** role.</li></ul></dd>
 <dt><a href="#role-binding">RBAC</a></dt>
 <dd>In Kubernetes, role-based access control (RBAC) is a way of securing the resources inside your cluster.
 RBAC roles determine the Kubernetes actions that users can perform on those resources.
 Every user who is assigned a service role is automatically assigned a corresponding RBAC cluster role.
 This RBAC cluster role is applied either in a specific namespace or in all namespaces, depending on whether you scope the policy to a namespace.</br></br>
 Example actions that are permitted by RBAC roles are creating objects such as pods or reading pod logs.</dd>